GrayFace/wog/README.md

 AllowMultipleCopies=1
 ```

 Done!
 Now you can build and run the project.
-You won't be able to debug with comfort, because WoG exe is composed of 2 executables, resulting in VS not considering it to be related to the source code.
+You won't be able to debug with comfort, because WoG exe is composed of 2 executables, resulting in VS not considering it related to the source code.
 The t1.map file found in Build folder can help you with debugging.

 ===